 In the bygone era, marketing used to mean plonking billboards on the highway or buying TV spots for blaring commercials.
 Today, marketing means mastering the nuances of social media.
 It means building an email following.
 It means adding value through useful content and leveraging SEO.

-Typical tools like social media scheduling tools to manage multiple social media accounts, email marketing tools, content management tools and analytics tools that integrate with your website are must-haves to keep your visitors and customers engaged.
+Typical tools like social media scheduling tools to manage multiple social media accounts, email marketing tools, content management tools and analytics tools.
+They integrate with your website and are must-haves to keep your visitors and customers engaged.

 This is also a way for the team to measure, analyze and learn from their experiments.
 Building on what works and scrapping the things that don’t is an important step forward in the growth of the company.